bisq-network/bisq/gradle/README.md

  - desired version
  - desired distribution type
- - what is the sha256 for the version and type chosen
+ - what is the sha256 for the version and type chosen above

 Adjust the following command with tha arguments above and execute it twice: